mwinkler/SpaceEngineers.BlockHelper/README.md

 SpaceEngineers.BlockHelper (WIP)
 ================================

-The block helper class allow you to write more expressiv and compact code for Space Engineers programming block.
+The block helper class allow you to write more expressiv and compact code for Space Engineers programming BlockHelper.
 It contains methods for finding blocks, executing actions, get properties, check constrains and more.

 The methods are group by: